cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 4.2.5 =
+Adding suffixes to the link attribute contained a space.
+We have now changed this so the space gets removed, allowing you to append (static) paramaters to your URL

+= 4.2.4 =
+The installment amount field was only accepting numbers and not floating numbers (with a . or ,).
+We have changed this so the field also accepts decimal values.

+= 4.2.3 =
+Fixed a bug: The Google Analytics and AdTribes conversion tracking buttons did not save when changed.
+This issue has been solved.

+= 4.2.2 =
+Added support for the Aelia Currency Switcher

+= 4.2.1 =
+Added cascading mother / child category mapping feature

+= 4.2.0 =
+Category mapping made even easier: as of this release it is possible to, with one go, copy existing category mappings to all other categories.
+This saves you valuable time when you want to map all your categories to one or just a few Google taxonomy categories.

+= 4.1.9 =
+Added support (template) for the Italian Comparison website Trovaprezzi.it

+= 4.1.8 =
+Replaced the jQuery UI icons by the official WP dashicons as some user reported not being able to see the jQuery UI icons as those got removed by there theme's

+= 4.1.7 =
+Improved license-module of plugin

 = 4.1.6 =
 Changed the inner workings of the 'contains' rules for the shipping field.
 Whereas previously this rule replaced the entire string now it does a proper string replace only replacing the exact 'contains' part of the rule.